 In a low-top vehicle, certain tasks like making the bed, cooking and getting dressed can be a bit tricky when you can’t stand upright.
-On the flipside, a benefit to a low-top vehicle is they are more streamlined, use less gas, and are easier to drive if you’re not used to big vehicles.
+On the flip side, a benefit to a low-top vehicle is they are more streamlined, uses less gas, and is easier to drive if you’re not used to big vehicles.

 Think about what this means and which vehicle you’d prefer.
 If standing up is a priority for you, be prepared to shell out a little more money for this luxury.
 Also, try to make your booking as early as possible, as there are fewer of these types of vehicles on the market.

 Personal experience: We’ve had experience in both campervans that you can stand up inside and those in which you cannot stand.
 While it is definitely more comfortable to be able to stand, we personally feel like low-top vehicles are easier to get used to than you might think.
 Our very first DIY campervan conversion was a low-top.